brugr9/UEPluginVolumeCreator/README.md

 * **Multiplanar Rendering MPR**
   * **MPR Actor**: The Values Of Interest may be visualized by multiplanar rendering in an MPR Actor.
 The MPR Actor&mdash;as a 3D representation of MPR&mdash;holds three mutually perpendicular planes, i.e. coronal, sagittal and axial plane.
   * **MPR User Widget Actor**: The MPR Actor produces planar rendering, which is also consumed by the MPR User Widget Actor, a 2D representation of MPR.
 The planes can be moved in the direction of their corresponding axes interactively in real-time.
+* **Volume Rendering**
   * **Direct Volume Rendering DVR**
     * **DVR Actor**: The Values Of Interest may be visualized by direct volume rendering in a DVR Actor.
 The DVR Actor extent is shown with a bounding box.
 Its dimension derives from the scalar volume pixel spacing.
     * **DVR User Widget Actor**: To access and change parameters of a DVR Actor in runtime, the plugin provides with a DVR User Widget Actor.
   * **Region Of Interest ROI**
-    * **ROI Actor**: The DVR Actor geometry can be optionally shrinked in real-time using a region of interest ROI Actor.
+    * **ROI Actor**: The volume rendering actor geometry can optionally be shrunk in real-time using a region of interest ROI Actor.
-    * **ROI Handles Actor**: A ROI geometry can be optionally modified with a ROI Handles Actor interactively in real-time.
+    * **ROI Handles Actor**: A ROI geometry can optionally be modified with a ROI Handles Actor interactively in real-time.
-  * **Clip Plane Actor**: The DVR Actor geometry can be optionally shrinked in real-time using a Clip Plane Actor.
+  * **Clip Plane Actor**: The volume rendering actor geometry can optionally be shrunk in real-time using a Clip Plane Actor.
-  * **Light Source Actor**: The DVR can be optionally illuminated with static light source from Light Source Actors.
+  * **Light Source Actor**: The volume rendering actor can optionally be illuminated with static light sources from Light Source Actors.
-  * **Orientation Guide Actor**: The volume rendering actor can be optionally attached a rotation synchronized orientation guide.
+  * **Orientation Guide Actor**: The volume rendering actor can optionally be attached a rotation synchronized orientation guide.

 ![Domain Model Diagram &mdash; Multiplanar Rendering MPR](Docs/DMD-MPR.png "Domain Model Diagram &mdash; Multiplanar Rendering MPR")<br>*Fig. 2.2.: Domain Model Diagram &mdash; Multiplanar Rendering MPR*